alsoxmorg/xenolisp/CODE_OF_CONDUCT.md

 Our Pledge
 ----------

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Our community is built on the principles of free speech and open dialogue.
+We believe that everyone has the right to express their opinions and ideas, regardless of their background, political beliefs, or views on any subject.
+We value diversity of thought, and consider censorship to be an abhoance, and violation of basic human rights and dignity.

 Our Standards
 -------------